Best U.S. Dollar Credit Cards In Canada For 2026

 The best credit cards for Canadians who shop in USD and want to save on fees.

-The CIBC U.S. Dollar Aventura Gold Visa Card is the best U.S. dollar credit card in Canada, though there are a few high-quality options to choose from.
-If you often shop in the U.S. or travel across the border, having a card like this can save you money and make spending much easier.
+The CIBC U.S. Dollar Aventura Gold Visa Card is the best U.S. dollar credit card in Canada, though there are a few high-quality options.
+If you often shop in the U.S. or travel across the border, having a dedicated U.S. dollar card can save you money and make spending much easier.

-While many Canadian credit cards offer low or no foreign exchange fees, a true U.S. dollar credit card is designed specifically for those who spend regularly in this currency.
+While many Canadian credit cards offer low or no foreign exchange fees, a true U.S. dollar credit card is designed for those who spend regularly in U.S. dollars.
 It will help you avoid foreign transaction fees while letting you pay directly in U.S. currency.

-The information below reviews the top options in Canada and highlights the key details you need to choose the right U.S. dollar credit card for your lifestyle.
+The information below reviews the top options in Canada and highlights the key details to help you choose the right U.S. dollar credit card for your lifestyle.

 Key Takeaways